TigerForge2/easycolorsmap/README.md

 #### TEMPORARY COLORS (SECONDARY PALETTE)

-If you need to use a color, but you don't need to have it saved into your Colors Map, you can use the "secondary" palette placed above the Colors Map.
+If you need to use a color, but you don't need to have it saved into your Colors Map, you can use the "secondary" palette placed under the Colors Map.

 ![preview](https://i.ibb.co/Lrs2hK7/schema4.jpg)